 Review Article

-Strategies and Challenges in Enhancing Science Education through Resource
+Strategies and Challenges in Enhancing Science Education (note that science education is not a subject at this level you can be precise with the subject) through Resource

 Improvisation and Instructional Materials across Secondary Schools in Africa.
-A REVIEW
+A REVIEW “Resource Improvisation and Instructional Materials” sounds slightly repetitive.
+Improvised resources are instructional materials.
+You could simplify.
+“Enhancing” is fine, but “Improving” or “Strengthening” may sound more academic

+“Strategies and Challenges in Strengthening Science Education through Resource Improvisation in Secondary Schools”

 Abstract

 The use of improvised instructional materials (IIM) in teaching natural and physical sciences in African schools has gained significance due to the challenges faced by science education, such as student disinterest and financial constraints.

+Note that this is your abstract not another literature, you can follow this format to write in academic tone: title, research design, population, sample size, instrumentation, validity and reliability of the study, data collection and data analysis one conclusion and finding.
+Alliteratively, look at the study from title to the findings and briefly picture what you have done.

 To evaluate the effectiveness of IIM in science education, a review of ten studies conducted between 2015 and 2023 was undertaken using Google Scholar and the ERIC database.
 The review found that IIM can be an effective and affordable alternative to traditional instructional materials, leading to improved student engagement, motivation, and learning outcomes in science subjects.
 However, the quality and reliability of IIM can vary, and further research is needed to determine the best practices for their use in science education.
 Inadequate classroom space, a lack of energy, and infrastructure have been identified as effective use factors that influence the successful use of instructional materials in education.
 This review highlights some of the difficulties encountered in obtaining educational resources in Africa, including inadequate infrastructure, limited access to technology, a lack of cultural relevancy, high expenses for educational materials, and a scarcity of educational resources.
 To address these challenges, modernizing instructional materials is crucial.
 Creating and using current instructional materials can significantly improve learning outcomes and student engagement.
 This includes incorporating multimedia lectures, engaging simulations, and virtual laboratories that provide students with practical experience.
 Enhancing science education through resource improvisation and the effective use of instructional materials is crucial for improving the quality of education in African schools.

 Key words: Review, improvised instructional, instructional materials, inadequate infrastructure